 Just the same, working in new businesses and with different people continuously diversifies your skillset and adds a lot to your experience as well as your exposure.

-Contracting can be good for most who try it but is definitely perfect for post-qualified candidates as well as project focused candidates who want to build on their experience and exposure.
+Contracting can be good for lots of people who try it but is particularly appealing for post-qualified candidates as well as project focused candidates who want to build on their experience and exposure.

 It’s a great way to learn about new industries, particularly if you are coming from an Accounting Practice background and have just qualified!
 I feel being qualified is important as these candidates have their key skills and fundamental knowledge established by this point.